sharkdp/content_inspector/README.md

 performance reasons, only the first 1024 bytes are checked for the NULL-byte (if no BOM was detected).

+If this library reports a certain type of encoding (say `UTF_16LE`), there is **no guarantee** that the binary buffer can actually be decoded as UTF-16LE.

 ## Usage

 ```rust